ashwinmalekar/ashwinmalekar.github.io/index.md

+**AI/ML + Software Development**

-I like to build intelligent scalable AI systems with a focus on natural language processing & deep learning.
-My MSc.(Data Science) was focused on neural networks and their applications in NLP, recommender systems and their intersection.
+I like to develop scalable AI systems with a focus on natural language processing(NLP) & deep learning.

+My MSc Data Science was focused on neural networks and its applications in NLP, Recommender Systems and their intersection.
+Previously, I worked full time as a software engineer for an AI startup, where I gained expertise in Angular, TypeScript & Python & contributing extensively to both frontend & backend of their SaaS.

+Additionally, I'm a Microsoft certified Azure professional (AZ-900), with proficiency in various Azure services.

+Tech stack: Python, Angular, TypeScript, SQL, LangChain, HuggingFace Transformers, REST APIs

+AI/ML specialization: NLP, Chatbots, Recommender Systems, AI agents

-## Work
+## See my work
 [View Projects](./another-page.html)

 [View Certifications](./certifications.html)